HTTPS: Overview

 The Uniform Resource Identifier (URI) scheme HTTPS has identical usage syntax to the HTTP scheme.
 However, HTTPS signals the browser to use an added encryption layer of SSL/TLS to protect the traffic.
 SSL/TLS is especially suited for HTTP, since it can provide some protection even if only one side of the communication is authenticated.
 This is the case with HTTP transactions over the Internet, where typically only the server is authenticated (by the client examining the server's certificate).

 HTTPS creates a secure channel over an insecure network.
 This ensures reasonable protection from eavesdroppers and man-in-the-middle attacks, provided that adequate cipher suites are used and that the server certificate is verified and trusted.

 Because HTTPS piggybacks HTTP entirely on top of TLS, the entirety of the underlying HTTP protocol can be encrypted.
 This includes the request's URL, query parameters, headers, and cookies (which often contain identifying information about the user).
 However, because website addresses and port numbers are necessarily part of the underlying TCP/IP protocols, HTTPS cannot protect their disclosure.
 In practice this means that even on a correctly configured web server, eavesdroppers can infer the IP address and port number of the web server, and sometimes even the domain name (e.g. www.example.org, but not the rest of the URL) that a user is communicating with, along with the amount of data transferred and the duration of the communication, though not the content of the communication.

 Web browsers know how to trust HTTPS websites based on certificate authorities that come pre-installed in their software.
 Certificate authorities are in this way being trusted by web browser creators to provide valid certificates.
-Therefore, a user should trust an HTTPS connection to a website if and only if all of the following are true:
+Therefore, a user should trust an HTTPS connection to a website when all of the following are true: